 In the federal system, most bills can be tabled (introduced) in either the House of Commons or the Senate.
 Bills starting with "C" were first tabled in the House of Commons - for example, Bill C-2 - while "S" denotes a bill which was first tabled in the Senate.
 There is no Senate at the provincial or territorial level.

-Bill numbering re-begins each legislative session, so it is helpful to know approximately when your bill was tabled.
+Bill numbering re-begins each legislative session, so it is helpful to know approximately when your bill was first tabled.